 Who can use this Consultant Appointment?
 Any company or organisation that wants to engage an independent consultant or freelance individual to provide services.
 What is a Consultant Appointment Letter for?
 It sets out the terms…

-This Agreement contemplates a situation where an individual with specialist knowledge of design and manufacture of a particular product will go to work for a company in another country to help it develop a similar range of products.
-For example, an individual with a jewellery business might go to work for a larger organisation overseas, helping it with its design and manufacture and, perhaps, introducing prospective customers to the company.
+This Agreement is for a situation where an individual with specialist knowledge of design and/or manufacture of a particular product will go to work for a company in another country.
+For example, an individual with a jewellery business might go to work for a larger organisation overseas, helping it with its design and manufacture.
+Finding customers for the company may also be part of the role.

 Under the financial arrangements contemplated by this Agreement, the individual will receive a consultancy fee plus a percentage of sales and will have air fares and accommodation paid for by the company.